Semiconductor device fabrication: Front-end-of-line (FEOL) processing

+oxynitride can also be used instead of Hafnium oxide.

+Since the 16nm/14nm node, Atomic layer etching (ALE) is increasingly used for etching as it offers higher precision than other etching methods.
+In production, plasma ALE is commonly used, which removes materials unidirectionally, creating structures with vertical walls.
+Thermal ALE can also be used to remove materials isotropically, in all directions at the same time but without the capability to create vertical walls.
+Plasma ALE was initially adopted for etching contacts in transistors, and since the 7nm node it is also used to create transistor structures by etching them.

 Gate oxide and implants

 Front-end surface engineering is followed by growth of the gate dielectric (traditionally silicon dioxide), patterning of the gate, patterning of the source and drain regions, and subsequent implantation or diffusion of dopants to obtain the desired complementary electrical properties.
 In dynamic random-access memory (DRAM) devices, storage capacitors are also fabricated at this time, typically stacked above the access transistor (the now defunct DRAM manufacturer Qimonda implemented these capacitors with trenches etched deep into the silicon surface).

 Back-end-of-line (BEOL) processing

 Metal layers

 Once the various semiconductor devices have been created, they must be interconnected to form the desired electrical circuits.
 This occurs in a series of wafer processing steps collectively referred to as BEOL (not to be confused with back end of chip fabrication, which refers to the packaging and testing stages).
 BEOL processing involves creating metal interconnecting wires that are isolated by dielectric layers.
-The insulating material has traditionally been a form of SiO2 or a silicate glass, but recently new low dielectric constant materials are being used (such as silicon oxycarbide), typically providing dielectric constants around 2.7 (compared to 3.82 for SiO2), although materials with constants as low as 2.2 are being offered to chipmakers.
-High-κ dielectrics may be used instead.
+The insulating material has traditionally been a form of SiO2 or a silicate glass, but new low dielectric constant materials, also called low-κ dielectrics, are being used (such as silicon oxycarbide), typically providing dielectric constants around 2.7 (compared to 3.82 for SiO2), although materials with constants as low as 2.2 are being offered to chipmakers.

+BEoL has been used since 1995 at the 350nm and 250nm nodes (0.35 and 0.25 micron nodes), at the same time, chemical mechanical polishing began to be employed.
+At the time, 2 metal layers for interconnect, also called metallization was state-of-the-art.

+Since the 22nm node, some manufacturers have added a new process called middle-of-line (MOL) which connects the transistors to the rest of the interconnect made in the BEoL process.
+The MOL is often based on tungsten and has upper and lower layers: the lower layer connects the junctions of the transistors, and an upper layer which is a tungsten plug that connects the transistors to the interconnect.
+Intel at the 10nm node introduced contact-over-active-gate (COAG) which, instead of placing the contact for connecting the transistor close to the gate of the transistor, places it directly over the gate of the transistor to improve transistor density.